kkomelin/designless/README.md

 `compass watch`

-The /sass/.scss files will be compilled to /stylesheets/.css.
+The /sass/.scss files will be compiled to /stylesheets/.css.

 ###Usage example